 Split Pea Soup

 Split pea soup one of my favorite soups, which I started making way back in my vegetarian days.
 But now that I eat meat, I like the smoky flavor that bacon gives the soup.
-But its simplicity is also what makes it an attractive recipe: You basically sauté a bunch of ingredients in one big soup pot, add the split peas, and let it simmer.
-And within an hour, you’ll be ladling soups into bowls.
+Yet it’s open to lots of improvisation in terms of add-ins and toppings.
+But its simplicity is also what makes it an especially attractive recipe: You basically sauté a bunch of ingredients in one big soup pot, add the split peas, and let it simmer.
+And within an hour, you’ll be ladling hot soups into bowls.

 Split Pea Soup